 We humans, on the other hand, have willfully excluded ourselves from the animal kingdom and eat all kinds of stuff: most of which is terrible for us (just think of all the sugar-laden, over-processed, bizarre chemical concoctions we now call “food”).

 The Paleo theory goes like this: If we ate more like the animals that we are, then we’d be as fit and healthy as most wild animals are.
 We’d be more “in-tune” with nature rather than trying to separate ourselves from it.

 This isn’t all just a “guess” or a “hunch.”
 There’s real, scientific research behind the Paleo Lifestyle.
 There are lots of good studies examining various details of the Paleo diet.
-Here are a few to wet your whistle:
+Here’s a summary of 16 studies to wet your whistle.

 Modern Hunter-Gatherer People